rust-lang/rust/doc/tutorial.md

 ## Generic functions

-Throughout this tutorial, we've been defining functions like that act only on single data types.
-It is 2012, and we no longer expect to be defining such functions again and again for every type they apply to.
+Throughout this tutorial, we've been defining functions that act only on single data types.
+It's a burden to define such functions again and again for every type they apply to.
 Thus, Rust allows functions and datatypes to have type parameters.

 ~~~~
-fn map<T, U>(vector: ~[T], function: fn(T) -> U) -> ~[U] {
+fn map<T, U>(vector: &[T], function: fn(T) -> U) -> ~[U] {
     let mut accumulator = ~[];
     for vector.each |element| {
         vec::push(accumulator, function(element));